TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2228/boot_manager/customer_secure/customer_secure_image_with_bootloader/README.md

 ## Example Summary

-This is the a sample application image designed to be used with the ```boot_application``` example.
-It contains additional post-build steps in order to sign the image with a provided test key and run the image from the boot application in either the primary or secondary slot.
+This is the a sample application image with bootloader designed to be used with the ```customer_secure_code``` example.
+It contains additional post-build steps in order to sign and encrypt the image with a provided test key and run the image from the boot application in either the primary or secondary slot.

 ## Peripherals & Pin Assignments